A53: Development and Approval of Faculty Policies

 Effective Date: January 19, 2016

-Responsible Faculty Committees: Policy and Operations
+Responsible Faculty Committees: Policy Committee and Operations Committee

 Office Responsible for Administration: Office of the University Secretary